Contemporary artist Mariko defies traditions

 “Her bronze statues are a main example of her use of proportion and balance and play on femininity, says Gallery Founder Kristelle Gauchet… Mariko’s works are ones to be watched amongst the larger contemporary and fine art worlds, and we are excited that her pieces have been acquired into private collections here in Miami.
 Each of her subjects portray avant-garde realism making them exceptional works of art for public exposition and collecting value.”

 In addition to her bronze series, she is also known for her large-scale sandstone characters portraying animals and human figures, which had much to do with her upbringing in Madagascar and early fascination with Malagasy craftsmanship.
 While living in Kenya, Mariko first began carving with sandstone, learning specific features of the exceptional material and the rudiments of the technique by the Maasai craftsmen.
 Later on, while studying at Les Beaux-Arts in France, she also became influenced by the teachings of the early-20th-century avant-garde Cubism Movement, particularly the transformation of volumes and shapes, pioneered by Georges Braque (1882-1963) and Pablo Picasso (1881-1973).

-Mariko’s works will debut this season as part of a new gallery exhibition entitled Modern Femme: Conceptual Works by Mariko and Claudia Meyer, on view Feb.
-15-March 15, at the Miami Ironside Art and Design district.
+Mariko’s works will debut this season as part of a new gallery exhibition entitled Modern Femme: on view from February 15th to March 15th, 2017 at Gauchet Fine Art – Miami Ironside Art & Design district.